-This book proposes the study of norms as a theory and method of explaining human choice and behaviour by introducing a new scientific perspective - the science of norms.
+This book proposes the study of norms as a method of explaining human choice and behaviour by introducing a new scientific perspective.

-By expanding the sociological understanding of norms both in time and space, the book makes comparisons between different parts of society possible and creates a more holistic understanding of contemporary society.
-The book will be of interest to academics and researchers in the areas of Sociology of Law, Legal Theory, Philosophy of Law, Law in general, Sociology and Social Psychology.
+By expanding the sociological understanding of norms, the book makes comparisons between different parts of society possible and creates a more holistic understanding of contemporary society.
+The book will be of interest to academics and researchers in the areas of sociology of law, legal theory, philosophy of law, sociology and social psychology.